 Link Search Menu Expand Document

 The AI Alliance launched Project Tapestry to build a collaborative foundation for open and sovereign AI.
-Project Tapestry will be an open-source platform designed to enable globally federated development of frontier open models while preserving sovereignty, local control, and long-term independence.
+Project Tapestry is an open-source platform designed to enable globally federated development of frontier, open models while preserving sovereignty, local control, and long-term independence.

 • Join Us!
 We are looking for collaborators.
 See our contributing page for details.